great-northern-diver/loon.ggplot/README.md

 Note that:

-  + Loon "Hello world": Introduction to interctive `loon` plots can be found via  [loon](https://cran.r-project.org/web/packages/loon/vignettes/introduction.html).
+  + Loon "Hello World": Introduction to interctive `loon` plots can be found via  [loon](https://cran.r-project.org/web/packages/loon/vignettes/introduction.html).
 It shows how to create, manipulate (selection, linking and etc) `loon` plots

-  + `loon.ggplot` talk: A talk "Interactive ggplots in R" has been given in SDSS 2019.
-Slides can be found in [loon.ggplot talk](https://www.math.uwaterloo.ca/~rwoldfor/talks/SDSS2019/loon.ggplot/assets/player/KeynoteDHTMLPlayer.html) which gives more details.
+  + `loon.ggplot` talk: A talk "Interactive ggplots in R" has been given in [SDSS 2019](https://ww2.amstat.org/meetings/sdss/2019/onlineprogram/AbstractDetails.cfm?AbstractID=306216).
+Slides can be found in [SDSS2019/loon.ggplot talk](https://www.math.uwaterloo.ca/~rwoldfor/talks/SDSS2019/loon.ggplot/assets/player/KeynoteDHTMLPlayer.html) which gives more details.

   + `ggmatrix` object in package `GGally` can also be converted to `loon` widget.
-See `help(loon.ggplot)`.
+See `help(loon.ggplot)` for more info.

 #### `ggplot2.loon()`: loon --> ggplot

-After creating `loon` plots and add programmatic and direct manipulation of the visualizations to effect interactive identification, function `ggplot2.loon` can be applied to return a static `ggplot`
+After creating `loon` plots and adding programmatic and direct manipulation of the visualizations to effect interactive identification, function `ggplot2.loon` can be applied to return a static `ggplot`

 ```
 pg <- ggplot2.loon(pl)